Connecticut College Acceptance Rate, GPA and Admission Requirements

 Can I get into Connecticut College with a 33 ACT?

-With 33 ACT Score, your chances of admission at Connecticut College are good but the admission staff does not check your ACT Score only.
-College Admission process tests your all round personality and your academics. your GPA, Class performance, SAT/ACT/Test scores and IP or IB Courses can help your application stand out.
-Co-curricular and extra-curricular activities and interpersonal communication skills are very important.
-Additionally, if you could not perform well in one area, you have a chance to showcase your strengths and abilities in other areas, improving other areas will help you secure admission.
+With a 33 ACT Score, your chances of admission at Connecticut College are good, but the admission staff does not consider your ACT score only.
+The college admission process assesses your overall personality and academic performance.
+Your GPA, class performance, SAT/ACT/test scores, and IB or AP courses can help your application stand out.
+Co-curricular and extracurricular activities and interpersonal communication skills are very important.
+If you did not perform well in one area, you have a chance to showcase your strengths and abilities in other areas.
+Improving in other areas will help you secure admission.

-You can compare your scores in SAT and ACT to average SAT and ACT Scores of the admitted students at Connecticut College.
-More importantly, comparing your scores with 25th and 75th percentiles of SAT and ACT scores will give you better understanding of where you stand.
-If your score in SAT is near to the 75th percentile SAT score, then you must send SAT score.
-If your ACT score is near to the 75th percentile, then you must send your ACT Score.
+You can compare your SAT and ACT scores to the average SAT and ACT scores of admitted students at Connecticut College.
+More importantly, comparing your scores with the 25th and 75th percentiles of SAT and ACT scores will give you a better understanding of where you stand.
+If your SAT score is close to the 75th percentile, you should send your SAT score.
+If your ACT score is near the 75th percentile, then you should send your ACT score.

-But there is more, if both of your scores are in same range, then it is better to send ACT Score, as in case of ACT, you can control which score to send as opposed to SAT.
+But there’s more: if both of your scores are in the same range, it is better to send the ACT score because, with the ACT, you can control which score to send, unlike the SAT.

-Here it is how: When sending ACT Score, you can yourself decide which score you want to send to the colleges.
-You could take 8 ACT tests, and only send your highest one.
-This is not the case with SAT, where your score report mentions all of your attempts.
+Here’s how: When sending an ACT score, you can decide which score you want to send to colleges.
+You could take 8 ACT tests and only send your highest one.
+This is not the case with the SAT, where your score report includes all of your attempts.

-View list of all colleges with Average ACT score of 32.
+View the list of all colleges with an average ACT score of 32.

 Name: Connecticut College